LoopPerfect/conduit/README.md

 ## Contributions Welcome!

-Head over to our [issue tracker](https://github.com/LoopPerfect/conduit/issues) where Conduit is heading.
+Head over to our [issue tracker](https://github.com/LoopPerfect/conduit/issues) to get involved in Conduit's development.